 Sometimes joke portfolios work.
 Usually they don’t.
 Try putting together a portfolio using your family’s initials as stock symbols and see how well that works out for you.
-I’m lucky, because PG (for Paul Goodwin) gives me Procter & Gamble, a company that pays a nice 3.2% annual.
+I’m lucky, because PG (for Paul Goodwin) gives me Procter & Gamble, a company that pays a nice 2.9% annual dividend.
 But PG is still recovering from a correction that began in late 2014 that dropped the stock from 90 to 64 in just under eight months.
 Timing is everything.

 I can’t give you the kind of exposure to the various investing styles that you will need to find your own preferences.
 But I can give you a question that will get you started: Which would cause you more distress, being in an aggressive portfolio and watching it go down, or being in a defensive portfolio and watching the market go up without you?